pocl/pocl/doc/sphinx/source/env_variables.rst

  does not work with LLVM < 3.5, so you might get errors if you try to run multiple processes running the same CL code via pocl.

-* POCL_KERNEL_CACHE_IGNORE_INCLUDES

- By default, the kernel compiler cache does not cache kernels that have #include clauses.
-Setting this to 1 changes this so that the includes are ignored and not scanned for changes.
-Use this to improve the kernel compiler hit ratio in case you know that the included files are not modified across runs.

 * POCL_KERNEL_COMPILER_OPT_SWITCH

  Override the default "-O3" that is passed to the LLVM opt as a final